-Thesis documents must adhere to the Faculty of Graduate Studies minimum format requirements, as well as any specific program and/or Faculty requirements format requirements.
-FGS E-Thesis format requirements can be found here.
+Thesis documents must adhere to the Faculty of Graduate Studies and Postdoctoral Affairs (FGSPA) minimum format requirements, as well as any specific program and/or Faculty requirements format requirements.
+FGSPA E-Thesis format requirements can be found here.

 As per the Graduate Calendar, key components of the thesis process that students should be aware of include: